-Counter Chamber: beautifully curated instrumental and electronic performances at Folkore Hoxton in London.
-Join us for our next event as we redefine what chamber music means in 2025, encompassing neoclassical, electronic, melodic, soundtrack, minimalist and ambient music.
-Counter Chamber 12 will feature violin, cello and piano from Quanta Trio; piano, synths and electronics from Jim Godfrey, and saxophone and electronic soundscapes from Samuel Sharp.
+Counter Chamber: beautifully curated instrumental and electronic performances in the heart of London.
+Join us for our next event as we redefine what chamber music means in 2026, encompassing neoclassical, electronic, melodic, soundtrack, minimalist and ambient music.
+Counter Chamber 16 will feature cello and electronics from Jo Quail, a solo cello set from William Jack, plus sax & electronics from Samuel Sharp.

 “One of the great sax innovators of our time”